 Crimes may be classified as either misdemeanors or felonies.
 Misdemeanors are considered less serious, while felonies are more severe and often have significant penalties.

-A first-degree misdemeanor in Florida can have consequences of up to one year in jail and fines totaling up to $1,000.
-For example, certain drug possession charges in Florida, like drug possession of under 20 grams of marijuana, would be a first-degree misdemeanor.
-Drug paraphernalia charges can also be a first-degree misdemeanor.
+A first-degree misdemeanor in Florida can result in up to one year in jail and fines totaling up to $1,000.
+For example, certain drug possession charges, like possession of under 20 grams of marijuana, would be a first-degree misdemeanor.
+Drug paraphernalia charges can also be a first-degree misdemeanor.Â

 First-degree felonies are the most serious, carrying the most substantial penalties.

-Examples of first-degree felony drug charges in Florida include possessing more than 10 grams of a Schedule 1 or Schedule II drug or selling drugs within 1,000 feet of schools or parks.
+Examples of first-degree felony drug charges in Florida include possessing more than 10 grams of a Schedule 1 or Schedule II drug or selling drugs within 1,000 feet of schools or parks.Â

 Drug trafficking charges in Florida are also first-degree felonies.
 Depending on the type of drug and the quantity, the crime comes with mandatory prison sentences of three to 25 years.